BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/IceStick.md

 //`define NRV_IO_SPI_SDCARD   // CONFIGWORD 0x0024[5]  // Mapped IO, SPI SDCARD
 //`define NRV_IO_BUTTONS      // CONFIGWORD 0x0024[6]  // Mapped IO, buttons

-`define NRV_FREQ 80        // CONFIGWORD 0x001C // Frequency in MHz.
-Can push it to 80 MHz on the ICEStick.
+`define NRV_FREQ 75        // CONFIGWORD 0x001C // Frequency in MHz.
+Can push it to 80 MHz, but 75 MHz is safer.

 // Quantity of RAM in bytes.
 Needs to be a multiple of 4.
 // Can be decreased if running out of LUTs (address decoding consumes some LUTs).